 - Participate in research opportunities and present your research or creative work at conferences

-- Participate in study abroad and civic engagement opportunities
+- Participate in study away and civic engagement opportunities

 - Study and collaborate in the exclusive Honors Lounge